usatlas/super/guides/faq/index.md

 >**Can grants be combined with other sources of funding?**
 >>Yes, we encourage faculty mentors to investigate support from their home institutions, as well as from their own grants

->**What will be the process by which the decisions are made?**
->>Decisions will be made by the US ATLAS Physics Support Managers, in consultation with the rest of US ATLAS management